thecodeofdaniel/thecodeofdaniel.github.io/content/posts/projects/inspecting-traffic-between-azure-vms/index.md

 Although the IP address appears the same as before, we actually release the IP the VM was initially assigned and receive a new IP from the DHCP server.

+## Final Thoughts

+The purpose of this lab is to explore how different protocols and ports are utilized in network communication between devices.
+Although this lab is not specifically focused on troubleshooting, it provides valuable insights into network traffic and behavior.
+During troubleshooting, tools like Wireshark and command-line utilities are essential for analyzing how traffic flows through various ports and protocols, making this lab a foundational step in understanding network dynamics.